FRINXio/frinxio.github.io/frinx-uniconfig/user-guide/uniconfig-operations/uniconfig-shell/readme.md

 After starting UniConfig, the SSH server listens for connections on port 2022 and the loopback interface.
-UniConfig Shell has 2 connection timeouts: authorization timeout (key used to retrieve the value of the timeout after which it will close the connection if the other side has not been authenticated - in seconds.
-The default is 120 seconds.) and idle timeout (key used to retrieve the value of idle timeout after which it will close the connection - in seconds.
+UniConfig Shell has two connection timeouts:
+- Authorization timeout, after which the connection is closed if the other party has not been authenticated (in seconds).
+The default value is 120 seconds.
-The default is 600 seconds.)
+- Idle timeout, after which the connection is closed if idle (in seconds).
+The default value is 600 seconds.

 ## Navigating in the shell